seidelj/mht/README.md

 ```
 mata: mata mlist index
 ```
-See listetal_examples.do for usage example OR from stata termanal type 'help listetal'
+See listetal_examples.do for usage example OR from stata terminal type 'help listetal'

 ####Summary of contents